Seminar Notes

 Ps 22:31 The Lamb on the stake

-My El, my El, (ELOI, ELOI) why have you forsaken me?
+My Al, my Al, (Ali, Ali) why have you forsaken me?
 Why are You so far from helping me, and from the words of my roaring?

-O my El, I cry in the daytime, but you hear not; and in the night season, and am not silent.
+O my Al, I cry in the daytime, but you hear not; and in the night season, and am not silent.

-But you are qodesh, You that inhabits the praises of Israel.
+But you are qodesh, You that inhabits the praises of Yisharal.

 Our fathers trusted in you: they trusted, and you delivered them.